Configuring Azure Files network endpoints

 This article uses the storage account DNS suffix for the Azure Public regions,

 core.windows.net.
-This commentary also applies to Azure Sovereign clouds such as the Azure US Government cloud and the Azure China cloud - just substitute the the appropriate suffixes for your environment.
+This commentary also applies to Azure Sovereign clouds such as the Azure US Government cloud and the Microsoft Azure operated by 21Vianet cloud - just substitute the appropriate suffixes for your environment.

 Navigate to the storage account for which you would like to create a private endpoint.
 In the table of contents for the storage account, select Networking, Private endpoint connections, and then + Private endpoint to create a new private endpoint.